Welcome to Norway

 Tromsø is known as the Gateway to the Arctic, with the most Northern Lights in the world!
 It’s located in the middle of the Aurora Borealis (northern lights) zone, and is in fact one of the best places in the world to observe this phenomenon.

-An aurora (plural: auroras),[a] sometimes referred to as polar lights, northern lights (aurora borealis) or southern lights (aurora australis), is a natural light display in the Earth's sky, predominantly seen in the high latitude (Arctic and Antarctic) regions.
+In the evening it’s time to leave the city lights behind on a guided tour for a chance to enjoy some of the brightest northern lights in the world.
+An aurora sometimes referred to as polar lights, northern lights (aurora borealis) or southern lights (aurora australis), is a natural light display in the Earth's sky, predominantly seen in the high latitude (Arctic and Antarctic) regions.
 Auroras are produced when the magnetosphere is sufficiently disturbed by the solar wind that the trajectories of charged particles in both solar wind and magnetospheric plasma, mainly in the form of electrons and protons, precipitate them into the upper atmosphere (thermosphere/exosphere) due to Earth's magnetic field, where their energy is lost.
 The resulting ionization and excitation of atmospheric constituents emits light of varying color and complexity.
 The form of the aurora, occurring within bands around both polar regions, is also dependent on the amount of acceleration imparted to the precipitating particles.
 Precipitating protons generally produce optical emissions as incident hydrogen atoms after gaining electrons from the atmosphere.
 Proton auroras are usually observed at lower latitudes.
+Please note that the northern lights are a natural phenomenon and sightings cannot be guaranteed.

 Overnight in Tromso.

-After breakfast at the hotel, enjoy a whole day at leisure in beautiful Tromsø.
-Enjoy the visit of Polaria: an adventure centre with themes from the Polar Regions.
+Spend the day at leisure in the hotel or enjoy the scenery in Tromso and around.
+You can visit Polaria: an adventure centre with themes from the Polar Regions.
 Watch the panorama film from Spitsbergen, the arctic walk and the aquarium with arctic wildlife and live seals.
-Open from 12:00 to 17:00.
-Return to the hotel.

 AED 9,350/- per person, prices are based on twin sharing.